bcc-code/bcc-it-innovation/terraform/report.md

 # Learn terraform for your (and others) good!

-This is report from Innovation day for me as I am unable tio attend next day for personal reasons, if you define personal as 'gathering of friends that I have not seen for 1-2 years` as personal.
-Sorry, I do not like events clashing but it is unavoidable sometimes.
+This is report from Innovation day for me as I am unable to attend next day for personal reasons.
+For TL:DR version go to [Summary](#summary)

 ## Goals
 This day had more than one goal from my perspective.
 I will list them and talk shortly about each of them